 These registrars are organisations authorised by the .au Domain Administration (auDA) to provide services to people who want to:

 - renew their existing address

-Register your web address before you need a website
+Register your domain before you need a website

-Consider registering your web address as soon as you know what it will be, even if you're not planning to build a website for a few months, or even for a few years!
-This will ensure you own the domain name, and nobody else can register it, so it will be ready when you launch your business.
+Consider registering your domain as soon as you know what it will be, even if you're not planning to build a website for a few months or years.
+This will ensure you own the domain name and nobody else can register it, so it will be ready when you launch your business.

-If you're already running a business and have staff working for you, you should already have a website policy in place, consider using our Bring Your Own Device (BYOD) policy and I.T. procedures manual to document this.
+If you're already running a business and have staff working for you, you should already have a website policy in place, consider documenting it in your IT policies and procedures manual.